Coastal migration (Americas): The peopling of the Americas

-Three-wave Model
+Three-wave model

 The Three-wave model is an older model that attempts to explain the peopling of the Americas suggested by Greenberg et al. (1986).
-Using linguistic and genetic data as well as dental anthropology, Greenberg et al. subdivided Native Americans into three groups: Amarind, Na-Dene, and Aleut-Inuit.
+Using linguistic and genetic data as well as dental anthropology, Greenberg et al. subdivided Native Americans into three groups: Amerind, Na-Dene, and Aleut-Inuit.
 They explained the linguistic, anatomical, and genetic differences they found in each group as a result of separate migrations or waves out of Northeast Asia to the Americas.

 This model has been criticized by anthropologist Emőke J.E.
 Szathmáry who thought that Greenberg's study overstated biological difference.
 Szathmáry argued that the differences between each group could be better explained by isolation rather than the three migrations.
 In 1977, Bonatto and Szathámry (1997) concluded that the presence of glaciers isolated the populations from one another, causing them to settle in Beringia rather than use it as a bridge or corridor for migration to mid-latitude America.
 Bonatto and Szathmáry suggest that after the LGM, humans actually migrated out of Beringia rather than out of Asia.

-Beringian "Standstill" Hypothesis
+Beringian "Standstill" hypothesis

 The Beringian "Standstill" Hypothesis proposed by Tamm et al. (2007) builds on Bonatto and Szathmáry's idea of migration out of Beringia after the LGM.
-Using mitochondrial DNA (mDNA) and computer modeling of ice sheets, Tamm et al. estimate an isolation period in Beringia of about ~10,000 years, concluding that the isolated Beringian populations spread throughout mid-latitude and South America after the LGM due to blocked access to North America before 15,000 cal BP.
+Using mitochondrial DNA (mDNA) and computer modeling of ice sheets, Tamm et al. estimate an isolation period in Beringia of about ≈10,000 years, concluding that the isolated Beringian populations spread throughout mid-latitude and South America after the LGM due to blocked access to North America before 15,000 cal BP.

 At the turn of the 21st century, more research began to favor the coastal migration theory over terrestrial theories for the peopling of the Americas.
 Paleoecological evidence suggests that travel along the coast would have been possible between 13 and 11 ka as the ice sheets were retreating.
 The coastal region was quite hospitable by 13 ka to peoples with watercraft and a maritime adaptation.

-Kelp Highway Hypothesis
+Kelp highway hypothesis

 This hypothesis addresses how humans could have settled the Americas before the ice sheets retreated, allowing for terrestrial migration.
 Erlandson et al. (2007) suggest that coastal migrations and settlements happened in higher latitudes, such as 35-70°N, where coastal ecosystems would be more productive because of geography and upwelling in the Northern Pacific Rim.
 The different kelps of the Pacific Rim are major contributors to the areas of productivity and biodiversity and support a wide variety of life such as marine mammals, shellfish, fish, seabirds, and edible seaweeds that would also support a coastal community of hunter-gatherers.

 While the benefits of kelp forests are very clear in the present day Pacific Rim, Erlandson et al. address the difficulties of understanding the ancient kelp forests as they would have existed at the end of the LGM.
 But, they were able to estimate where the kelp forests might have been distributed.